The classic Tea Cake, perfect to enjoy paired with a hot cup of tea and a relaxing afternoon.

 - Once soaked, add sugar and mix until well combined.

 - Stir through whisked egg.

-- In a small bowl combine flour, baking powder and all spice, whisk until combined.
+- Sift over flour, baking powder and all spice.

-- Add flour mixture and mix/fold until well combined into a smooth batter.
+- Mix/fold until well combined into a smooth batter.

 - Pour into lined baking pan and smooth out the top.